codeandwork/courses/courses/common/designPatterns.md

 <ol>
 <li> Complete exercise 2
 </li>
 <li>Provide another way to implement the same functionality but by using string comparison.
-Pay attension to your design (hint: implement strategy and factory paterns)</li>
+Pay attention to your design (hint: implement strategy and factory paterns)</li>
 <li>Extend the above program and implement a segregated interface to compute all the supported metrics.
 Write all the computed metrics to a CSV file. (hint: use Facade pattern)</li></ol>